The Secret Art of the Snack

 And, when one thinks it’s an appealing offer, it rubs off on the others.
 Kniya liked it first, so the boys started trying it too.
 Last night, Klay and his 4.5 teeth gnawed a green bean to bits just so he could be one of the big kids.
 And, he ate that raw bean like it was a piece of candy.

-If they eat a bunch of raw veggies for snack, I may let them choose if they want any for dinner.
-Usually after about 10 raw green beans, I will let them pick.
+If they eat a bunch of raw veggies for snack, I usually let them choose if they want any more on their plate for dinner.
+Usually, after about 10 raw green beans, I will let them pick.

 It also helps a ton when they see us eating the vegetables.
+Like they want to watch us eat it first to ensure it isn’t poisonous.
 Dad has about 2x the cred I do.